MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-work-with-digital-signatures-using-the-infopath-2003-object-model.md

 description: "The InfoPath 2003-compatible object model provides features for working with digital signatures programmatically."
 ---

-# How to: Work with Digital Signatures Using the InfoPath 2003 Object Model
+# Work with Digital Signatures Using the InfoPath 2003 Object Model

 The InfoPath 2003-compatible object model provides features for working with digital signatures programmatically.